-Find out if you need a visa or permit
+Find out if you need a visa

-If you do business with a registered company, it is quite likely that you will have to file VAT-returns in your customer’s country.
+If you do business with a registered company, it is quite likely that you will have to file VAT returns in your client’s country.
 If your customer is a private citizen, this is less likely.
-The tax administration in your customer’s country can tell you if and how you need to file VAT returns there.
+The tax authority in your customer’s country can tell you if and how you need to file VAT returns there.

 Arrange a temporary import of goods

 Do you need certain goods to perform your services abroad, for instance: a laptop, a musical instrument, or promotional material?
-Then you’ll have to arrange for a temporary import outside the EU.
+Then you will have to arrange for a temporary import outside the EU.
 You will probably have to pay import duties twice, once when entering the other country and once upon your return to the Netherlands.
 You can prevent having to pay twice:

 - Apply for a licence for temporary import and export at the Customs office.
 With this, you will not have to pay import duties upon your return to the Netherlands, and the other country will often settle for a deposit.